brianhouse/sound_art/NEXT.md

 ## Intro

-too much talking. the ear cleaning is good, but it's a buzzkill.
+can the intro be a way of teaching transduction, rather than listening? use bodies to make a recording system?

-can we do something hands on instead? turntables? can it be a way of teaching transduction?
+/

-What if we use bodies to make a recording system?
+there should be something more interesting about the size and nature of sound waves. could that be the hand-on workshop?